teivah/patron/docs/components/HTTP.md

 Be it a specific status code or a range; each element must be delimited with `;`.

-To enable error logging, we must add the `NewLoggingTracingMiddleware` middleware.
+To enable error logging, we enable route tracing (`WithTrace` option).

 ## HTTP Routes